There was a problem loading the comments.

 Using M500 to store the mesh to EEPROM

-Verify that mesh is saved by sending M503
+You can verify that mesh is saved by sending M503

 Share via